How Do I Save for Retirement If My Employer Doesn’t Offer a 401(k)?

 If you are working for a startup, they may offer other options, like buying stock options instead of a retirement account.
 This can allow you to benefit from the growth of the company in the first few years.
 This is a good option when managed correctly.

-You should make sure your portfolio is extremely diversified, especially since owning this type of stock is riskier, as it’s a startup and could fold unexpectedly.
+You should make sure your portfolio is extremely diversified, especially since owning this type of stock is riskier, as a startup could fold unexpectedly.

 There are also rules about how soon you can sell your stock after purchasing, which vary by company, so this should not be your entire retirement plan.